damianhakert/damianhakert.github.io/source/_posts/2015-08-13-towards-a-production-quality-open-source-git-lfs-server.markdown

 image_title: '/images/unsplash/FILENAME.jpg'
 ---

-At GitLab we would love to add support for Git Large File Support (LFS).
+At GitLab we would love to be compatible with Git Large File Support (LFS).
 We plan to base our implementation on a reference implementation that is currently not in a production ready state.
 But we hope that over time we can get to production level support.